kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 ### The Model

-Before digging into Rust-specific features of the pipeline we built, let's quickly look at the model we built and its accuracy.
+Before digging into Rust-specific features of the pipeline we built, let's quickly look at the resulting model and its accuracy.

 We gathered thousands of reddit posts and looked at a number of features to describe their respective subreddits: